Key takeaways

 Old Lady Gang, a Southern eatery located in the historic Castleberry Hill neighborhood of Atlanta, GA, offers a unique dining and entertainment experience.
 The restaurant, established by Joyce Jones, Bertha Jones, and Nora Wilcox, promises to deliver traditional Southern cuisine with a personal touch.

-The Old Lady Gang website leverages prominent branding into its website design ethos.
+The Old Lady Gang website leverages prominent branding into its website design identity.
 The banner showcases the owners with logos splashed throughout the entire page.
 You get the entire brand’s mission from just browsing the website.
 You know, you’ll get a dining experience that exemplifies Southern cuisine, while not losing the “homecooked” vibes.

 You want your customers to quickly order before a case of “eating indecision” changes their minds.
 To that end, your site should be simple, with five basic sections: